Ni-Cu-Co-PGE Samapleu discoveries, Republic of Côte d’Ivoire, West Africa

 Table 1: Highlight table of high-grade drill intercepts previously reported

-In 2013, Sama purchased their first Coreteck track mounted CSD1300G wire line drill rig.
+In 2013, Sama purchased its first Coreteck track mounted CSD1300G wire line drill rig.
 A second drill rig was purchased in 2014.
 Since then, all drilling activities were performed internally.
 Table 2 summarizes the drilling programs from July 2010 to September 2016.

 Near surface exploration at the Samapleu Project (< 150 m deep) returned centrally located massive sulphide lenses and veins stock works encased in a thick halo of disseminated sulphide.
 Nickel and copper tenors of up to 4-5% and 6-8%, respectively, were obtained in massive sulphide material.
 Eleven boreholes were drilled testing the Tri-dimensional Conductivity Depth Imaging (“CDI”) targets.
 All high priority CDI targets could be related to the presence of mineralization in various concentrations including semi-massive to massive lenses within what Sama believes to be the mineralized trend extending at depth and laterally.

 Hole SM44-693140 intercepted a continuous mineralized zone of 149 m grading 0.30% nickel 0.29% copper, 0.04% cobalt, 0.42 grams per tonne (“gpt”) palladium.
-The interval started 347 m from surface and included several semi-massive high grade sulphide lenses, including a 30 m combined interval grading 0.50% nickel, 0.89% copper and 0.83 gpt palladium within intercepts of up to 2.06% nickel and 1.54% nickel.
+The interval started 347 m from surface and included several semi-massive high-grade sulphide lenses, including a 30 m combined interval grading 0.50% nickel, 0.89% copper and 0.83 gpt palladium within intercepts of up to 2.06% nickel and 1.54% nickel.

 Hole SM44-683140B intercepted a total of 91m of mineralized pyroxenite with several semi-massive to massive sulphide stringers and lenses before being terminated within the mineralization due to maximum depth capability of our drill rig.
 Tenors of up to 6.55% copper and an interval of 3.4 m grading 1.12% nickel, 0.50% copper and 1.61 gpt palladium were intercepted at the bottom of the hole which suggest that the mineralization continued at depth.